lat-lon/sep3-tools/README.md

 You also need to specify connection parameters for your database setup in the properties file you want to use.

+In some cases you need to specify the full path to the properties file in 00_dbinfo.sql .
+It may be best to copy both the properties file and 00_dbinfo.sql to /tmp/ and use them from there:

 ```postgres-sql
 sep3=# \i /tmp/00_dbinfo.sql
 ```